 Chord diagrams are an invaluable tool for any guitar player.
-Chord diagrams for beginners can help guitar players familiarize themselves with the seemingly endless ways to play chords on the guitar.
+Chord diagrams for beginners can help guitar players familiarize themselves with the seemingly endless ways to play guitar chords.

 At Acoustic Life, we are dedicated to helping guitar players around the world live their best acoustic lives.
 That’s why we created the 30 Days to Play Challenge.
 Our innovative instructional series teaches how to play guitar for beginners and is really designed to help you learn guitar in 30 days.
 In the 30 Days to Play Challenge, we’ll cover everything from how to read chord diagrams and how to read chords on guitar to tuning and playing your first 12 bar blues.
 Sign up today to start your acoustic guitar journey!